Cray-HPE/docs-csm/operations/kubernetes/Post_Install_Customizations.md

 }
 ```

-10. Store the modified customizations.yaml in the site-init repo at your customer managed location.  **This step is critical.**  If not done, these changes will not persist in future installs or updates.
+10. Store the modified customizations.yaml in the site-init repository in the customer-managed location. **This step is critical.** If not done, these changes will not persist in future installs or updates.

-**NOTE:** If cray-sls-postgres, cray-smd-postgres, or gitea-vcs-postgres resources need to be adjusted, the same procedure as above can be used with the following changes
+**IMPORTANT:** If cray-sls-postgres, cray-smd-postgres, or gitea-vcs-postgres resources need to be adjusted, the same procedure as above can be used with the following changes:

 cray-sls-postgres: